dime-worldbank/moz-proirri-savings/DataWork/Documentation/README.md

 | `el_d_ownelecpump`     | Household owns an electrict pump                                                                    | 11.02                   |
 | `el_equip_rent_costs`  | Cost of equipment rent (in MZN)                                                                     | 11.03                   |

-- `el_wealth_index` is a composite index equal to the arithmetic sum of dummy variables (0/1) measuring ownership of non-productive durable assets.
-Namely, the household assets considered were oil lamp (question 2.01), radio (2.02), bicycle (2.03), latrine (2.04), table (2.05), cellphone (2.06), solar panel (2.07), motorbike (2.08), television (2.09), and fridge (2.10)
-- `el_shock_mean` is the share of households who were exposed to (at least) a shock in the association.
-Shocks considered are drought, flood, and cyclone (retrieved from questions 8.15b, 8.17, 8.56, 8.65, 9.10, and 10.05)
 - `el_penalty_mean` is the share of households who reported penalty outcomes in the association.
 Penalty outcomes considered are `el_visitconseq_1`, `el_visitconseq_2` and `el_visitconseq_3` (see table above)

 &nbsp;